 Enable Your Organization to Act: Once your health scores are running against the data and can be visualized in a meaningful way, you are ready to operationalize your CSM processes.
 Set expectations on health scoring use, train your team on how to use the data on a daily basis, and - most importantly - decide what actions to take based on the results of the data.

 Be an Advocate for Change: Role model how your standardized framework for customer health will create a significant impact on your organization's success and profitability by using the data to drive organizational change.

 Feeling overwhelmed?
 Customer health scoring doesn’t have to be complicated.
 Start with a handful of metrics that make sense for your organization, get the solution up and running, and build upon your health scores over time as your business and awareness of customer trends continue to evolve.

 Ruben Rabago summarizes this perfectly: “This is not a process with a finish line.
 This is an iterative process that you need to start and then improve upon.”

 Take the time to get the right people in the room and know that your framework will be iterative.
 The impact of having a customer health framework integrated into your Customer Success organization will be monumental.

-The author, Kate Griffin, is a consulting team leader at nCloud Integrators, an industry leader in customer success strategy and implementation, with a track record of improving customer journeys at hundreds of organizations every year.
+The author, Kate Griffin, is a Vice President at nCloud Integrators, an industry leader in customer success strategy and implementation, with a track record of improving customer journeys at hundreds of organizations every year.